jhudsl/Informatics_Research_Leadership/docs/05-promoting_diversity.md

 4) More inclusive research teams

-As stated earlier, individuals have been shown to be more trusting when research teams include members that are similar to themselves [@griffith_determinants_2020].
+As stated earlier, individuals have been shown to be more trusting when research teams include members that have a similar background to themselves [@griffith_determinants_2020].

 5) More inclusive practices

 When obtaining information about gender, researchers should collect more informative information such as the model proposed in @chen_approach_2019.
-Similarly, more detailed information about ancestry could also lead to more informative findings about specific populations.
+This involves collecting more information about non-binary individuals, for example providing response options to questions about gender so that an individual who was assigned female at birth, but is now male can adequately provide this information.
+Similarly, more detailed information about ancestry (for example providing more specific Latin American ancestry options as opposed to just Latin American) could also lead to more informative findings about specific populations.

 6) If possible aim for funding for clinical trials from an institute that is supportive of the recruitment of more representative samples.